From my writings on a local journalist’s blog from the Atlanta Journal-Constitution on January 12, 2012:

 For those who may wish to know my educational background:

-“My principal (in the model k – 7th school), from whom I learned much regarding Mastery Learning, was the former Associate Superintendent for Instruction for the school system in which I worked.
+“My principal (of the model continuous progress, mastery learning school, 1st – 7th grades), from whom I learned much regarding Mastery Learning, was the former Associate Superintendent for Instruction for the school system in which I worked.

 Later, as a high school Reading Department Chair, I supervised the testing of all students in grades 9 – 11, yearly, for over a decade in order to help teachers better pinpoint instruction for their students.
 We tested thousands of students.
 In 9th grade, alone, the range of reading levels, each year, was, invariably, from grade level 3 to grade level 16, with half of the students testing on 6th grade reading level or below.